OSGeo/gdal/doc/source/user/configoptions.rst

       Helmert transformation to WGS84 when there is exactly one such method available for the CRS.

+-  .. config:: OSR_DEFAULT_AXIS_MAPPING_STRATEGY
+      :choices: TRADITIONAL_GIS_ORDER, AUTHORITY_COMPLIANT
+      :default: AUTHORITY_COMPLIANT
+      :since: 3.5

+      Determines whether to honor the declared axis mapping of a CRS or override it with the traditional GIS ordering (x = longitude, y = latitude).

 -  .. config:: OSR_STRIP_TOWGS84
       :choices: YES, NO
       :default: YES